-- You’ve been training for a long time and you’re able to lift heavier weights but your grip isn’t as powerful as your lifting capabilities.
+- You’ve been training for a long time and can lift heavier weights, but your grip isn’t as powerful as your lifting capabilities.

 - You have a problem maintaining a tight grip around the bar (for example, due to a mild injury).

 - You want to add an extra layer of protection without hindering your weightlifting capacity.

 Wondering what the differences are between chalk and straps?
 We explain the pros and cons, and which you should use based on the exercise and your goals.
 Check out: Chalk vs Straps.